debops/debops/docs/code-standards-policy.rst

 Here's the basic set of principles to be aware while writing roles:

-- try, if possible, to allow Ansible inventory structure to affect the role operation.
-This means that the role SHOULD allow to use different inventory levels to control what data is being used to perform operations.
-For example, if a role manages user accounts, try to support list of accounts from ``[all]`` inventory group, from a specific inventory group, and list specific to a certain host.
-However this rule shouldn't be enforced all the time - try to use your best judgment of what data should be composable from multiple levels of the inventory and which data doesn't need to be.

 - each role SHOULD focus on a specific service or application.
 Roles can be composed together inside playbooks if needed, so there's no need to put